bovkun/knowledgebase/README.md

       <DetailedCharacteristics>
         See documentation for DetailedCharacteristics element.
       </DetailedCharacteristics>
-      <ModificationTimestamp commons:isgSecurityClass="Public">2013-12-12T06:07:05+00:00</ModificationTimestamp>
+      <ModificationTimestamp>2013-12-12T06:07:05+00:00</ModificationTimestamp>
-      <Disclaimer commons:isgSecurityClass="Public">Copyright 2013 Springfield Real Estate, Inc. All rights reserved.
+      <Disclaimer>Copyright 2013 Springfield Real Estate, Inc. All rights reserved.
 All information provided by the listing agent/broker is deemed reliable but is not guaranteed and should be independently verified.</Disclaimer>
     </Listing>

 <table width="100%">